ECC 141: Infant & Toddler Development & Care 3 credits

 An introductory course in technology for early childcare professionals.
 Students will examine and develop skills using commercial, non-commercial, computer generated media and the internet.
 Students will learn how to apply these skills to teaching and learning, relating to parents and developing professional communications.

 ECC 251: Field Experience: Infants & Toddlers 3 credits

-Students complete a minimum of 60 hours of supervised field experience in infant and toddler settings in the campus early learning center.
+Students complete a minimum of 60 hours of supervised field experience in infant and toddler settings.
 Students will fulfill professional responsibilities and apply understanding of development and developmentally appropriate practices with very young children, birth through age 3, and their families.
 Additionally, students meet weekly with their supervisor and review observation and assessment techniques, curriculum planning, and appropriate adult/child interactions.

 ECC 252: Field Experience: Preschool 3 credits

-Students complete a minimum of 60 hours of supervised field experience in K- 3 and K-4 settings in the campus early learning center.
+Students complete a minimum of 60 hours of supervised field experience in K-3 and K-4 settings.
 In this course, students expand their professional responsibilities by applying learning and development theories, demonstrating developmentally appropriate practices, and writing lesson plans for preschool children.
 Students meet weekly with their supervisor to review professional growth and development, appropriate adult/child interactions, effective curriculum planning, and appropriate assessment and documentation techniques.